Can you use horse pellets for cat litter?

 - Check if the type of wood pellets contains any harmful additives.
 You want 100 percent natural wood, preferably pine, cedar, or oak.

 - Ask if the equine pellets are kiln-dried to remove phenols.
-Phenols are dangerous for cats since your cat’s liver can’t break them down.
-(3) In large amounts, they can be deadly.
+Phenols are dangerous for cats since their livers can’t break them down.
+In large amounts, they can be deadly.

 - Ensure that the wood is not treated with any chemical additives.